nornir-automation/nornir/CONTRIBUTING.rst

    make tests

-To run only Jupyter notebook tutorials verification with ``nbsphinx``, run:
+To run only verification of Jupyter notebook tutorials outputs with ``nbval`` execute:

 .. code-block:: bash